Beavis and Butt-Head Do America: Soundtrack

 Noticeably missing are "Mucha Muchacha", the version of "Lesbian Seagull" with Mr. Van Driessen singing, and the score tracks performed by The London Metropolitan Orchestra, which were released on a separate album.

 "Two Cool Guys", written and performed by soul/funk musician Isaac Hayes, is a semi-parody of Hayes' Academy Award-winning "Theme from Shaft".
 It incorporates the theme from the Beavis and Butt-head television series as a rhythm guitar line, and series creator Mike Judge, who wrote the theme, is given a co-writing credit with Hayes in the soundtrack liner notes.
 The opening credit sequence which the song features is a take-off on popular 1970s cop movies and TV shows with Beavis and Butt-Head as hip ace sleuth Lothario detectives.

 The version of Ozzy Osbourne's "Walk on Water" is not the same version included in the film.
 The film used an earlier demo version, while the soundtrack itself contains a later, revised version.
 The original demo, which appears in the film, can be found on Osbourne's Prince of Darkness box set.
 Osbourne and co-writer Jim Vallance both prefer the demo version heard in the film.
-"Walk on Water" was released as a single and peaked at number 28 on Billboards Mainstream Rock Tracks chart.
+"Walk on Water" was released as a radio-single and peaked at number 28 on Billboards Mainstream Rock Tracks chart due to airplay.

 The use of AC/DC's "Gone Shootin is particularly fitting for the series, as Judge himself would eventually admit the guitar solo that serves as the show's theme was in fact the solo from the AC/DC song played backwards.

 The soundtrack was re-released in 2016 on a special edition LP picture disc.